Cookies on this website

 Biography

 Baptiste obtained a Master of Medicine from the University of Zurich, Switzerland, and passed the Swiss Federal Medical Licensing Examination in September 2017.
-His Master’s thesis focused on the effects of microgravity on the cytoskeleton of macrophages, under the supervision of Professor Oliver Ullrich and Dr Cora Thiel.
+His Master’s thesis focused on the effects of microgravity on the cytoskeleton of macrophages, under the supervision of Prof Oliver Ullrich and Dr Cora Thiel.